Rush Tower Sign Starts a Conversation: Who Gets the Chance to Be Healthy?

 Rush is committed to leading the way to equitable health through strategic community-centered initiatives.

 “Medical care alone cannot address everything that makes people sick,” said John Rich, MD, Harrison I. Steans director of the RUSH BMO Institute for Health Equity.
-“We’re changing the way we think, partner, and approach health.”
+“We’re changing the way we think, partner and approach health.”

-Recognizing that the social determinants of health — defined as non-medical factors like employment and where someone lives — can explain much of a person’s health status.
-Rush aims to address the root causes of disease, not just the symptoms.
+Recognizing that the social determinants of health — defined as non-medical factors like employment and where someone lives — can explain much of a person’s health status, Rush aims to address the root causes of disease, not just the symptoms.

 At its core, health equity means that everyone has a fair chance to be as healthy as possible.
-Asking whether someone gets the chance to be healthy and identifying the root causes of disease helps us better understand the term “health equity.”
+Asking whether someone gets the chance to be healthy and identifying the root causes of disease help us better understand the term “health equity.”
 With this newfound understanding we can begin removing the obstacles to good health for all.

 Transforming challenges into opportunities

-Many of these obstacles’ people face are not found inside hospitals, clinics or doctor’s offices.
+Many of these obstacles people face are not found inside hospitals, clinics or doctors' offices.
 Fueled by this unique challenge, Rush is committed to developing new approaches to accessible, holistic, community-driven health.
 By applying the same dedication to quality and safety measures to equity efforts, Rush is working towards a future that has better outcomes for all our communities.

 “Health is for everyone,” said David Ansell, MD, MPH, senior vice president for community health equity for Rush University Medical Center.
 “When we want to improve something at Rush, we measure it and then focus on how to make it better.”

 In the last few years at Rush University Medical Center on Chicago’s near West Side, we’ve partnered with organizations to build a new supply chain warehouse and a multi-hospital laundry service in West Side neighborhoods.
-The goal is for these investments to lead to happier, longer, and healthier lives for the communities we serve.
+The goal is for these investments to lead to happier, longer and healthier lives for the communities we serve.

 Rush has partnered with Community Development Financial Institutions to loan money to small businesses and non-profits that build affordable housing and make healthy food more available.
 The loans are repaid at a few percentage points lower than prime, but with a dividend of improved community health.